Home » Heroin Addiction Treatment Massachusetts

 Heroin is an illegal, highly addictive drug derived from morphine, which comes from the opium poppy plant.
 It can be smoked, snorted, or injected, and its effects are rapid and intense, creating an overwhelming sense of euphoria.
 However, this short-term high is followed by severe withdrawal symptoms, which can make quitting heroin incredibly difficult.

 Heroin addiction, or Opioid Use Disorder (OUD), occurs when someone becomes physically and psychologically dependent on heroin.
+The drug significantly affects the brain’s reward system, interfering with normal brain function and making recovery a challenging process.
 As the brain becomes accustomed to the presence of heroin, individuals may begin to use larger quantities more frequently to achieve the same effects, leading to a vicious cycle of increasing use and dependence.

 The Impact of Heroin Addiction